AOShei/pdf-loader/README.md

 - Enhanced spacing/layout preservation for multi-column documents
 - Performance optimizations (object caching, parallel page processing)

-## Contributing

-This is a learning project and contributions are welcome!
-Areas particularly suited for contribution:

-- Test coverage (currently no automated tests)
-- Additional PDF operator support
-- Font encoding improvements
-- Documentation and examples

 ## License

 MIT License - see [LICENSE](LICENSE) file for details.